-Elephant is an amazing, well known among kids for its unique appearance and huge size.
+Elephants are amazing, well known among kids for their unique appearance and huge size.
 Among all the animals that live on land, Elephant is the largest.
-In past, elephants have been used as beast of burden and in wars.
-Even today, elephants are still used as beast of burden in some countries.
-Here at Kidz Feed, we have gathered complete set of Elephant Facts For Kids that will teach you all the Elephant Information For Kids that you need to know.
+In past, elephants have been used as beasts of burden and in wars.
+Even today, elephants are still used as beasts of burden in some countries.
+Here at Kidz Feed, we have gathered a complete set of Elephant Facts For Kids that will teach you all the Elephant Information For Kids that you need to know.
 You are going to learn all about elephants including their scientific name, classification, species, evolution, characteristics, speed, strength, appearance, color, size, weight, bones, teeth, habitat, diet, lifespan, life cycle, reproduction, elephant baby facts, predators, adaptations, endangerment, population and many other interesting facts about Elephants.

 Elephant Facts For Kids

 1. What Is An Elephant